stwomack/pcf-hugo-workshop/content/post/lab-5.md

 +++
 Categories = ["lab"]
-Tags = ["spring","registry-server","cloudfoundry"]
+Tags = ["spring","circuit-breaker","cloudfoundry"]
-date = "2016-04-13T00:19:42-04:00"
+date = "2016-04-15T11:28:20-04:00"
-title = "Lab 4: Spring Cloud Registry Server" weight = 4
+title = "Lab 5: Spring Cloud Circuit Breaker" weight = 5
 +++

 ### Goal

-To create a Spring boot application using Spring Cloud Registry Server and deploy it on the Cloud Foundry Platform.
+In this workshop, you will learn how to apply the circuit breaker pattern in your Spring boot apps.

 <!--more-->